Skip to main content

 In addition to our care and priority for excellent client service, Miller Nash has a long history of commitment to diversity, equity, and inclusion both within our firm and in the communities we serve.
 We work to ensure that diversity—which is essential to understanding varying perspectives, finding creative and effective solutions to our clients’ needs, realizing the best we have to offer, and cultivating a fair society and justice system—is considered and implemented in every aspect of our firm.

-Our Diversity & Inclusion Committee has developed several initiatives over the years to help us achieve our vision and mission to make real strides in advancing diversity in our profession and community.
+Our Diversity, Equity & Inclusion Committee has developed several initiatives over the years to help us achieve our vision and mission to make real strides in advancing diversity in our profession and community.
 Some of these initiatives include:

 Mansfield Certification Plus Distinction

-To further our commitment to diversity and inclusion in the legal profession, we are participating in the Mansfield Rule 6.0 Certification Program, which runs from July 2022 to July 2023.
-In 2022, we completed the Mansfield 5.0 program and received Certification Plus status, a distinction only awarded to 108 firms nationally.
+To further our commitment to diversity and inclusion in the legal profession, we are participating in the Mansfield Rule 2023-2024 Certification Program, which runs from July 2023 to July 2024.
+In 2023, we completed the Mansfield 6.0 program and received Certification Plus status, a distinction only awarded to 91 large firms nationally.

 The goal of the Mansfield Rule program is to boost the representation of diverse lawyers in law firm leadership by broadening the pool of candidates considered for these opportunities.
 Mansfield Certification Plus status recognizes that, in addition to affirmatively considering at least 30 percent women, attorneys of color, LGBTQ+ attorneys, and attorneys with disabilities for recruitment, governance roles, equity partner promotions, and inclusion in formal pitch presentations to clients, the firm has also successfully reached at least 30 percent women, minority, and LGBTQ+ lawyer representation in a notable number of leadership roles and committees.